-Our Behind the Scenes live online tour series has been specially designed to gain an insight of the treasures of the collection with a weekly interactive online tour of the stores at the Prince Philip Maritime Collections Centre.
+Our Behind the Scenes tour series has been specially designed to gain an insight into the treasures of the collection, with a weekly interactive online look of the collection stores and conservation studios at the Prince Philip Maritime Collections Centre.

-These fun and family friendly tours can last up to an hour.
-Ask questions live, see parts of the Museum you've never seen before, and learn about our treasured collection - all from the comfort of home.
+These fun and family-friendly tours last up to an hour, giving you opportunities to ask questions live and see parts of the Museum you've never seen before - all from the comfort of home.

 These interactive online tours have been designed for you see the treasures of the collection from the comfort of your home.
 We use an application called Zoom.

 Booking an online tour

 - This tour is offered on a pay what you wish basis, but numbers are limited so please book in advance.

 - If you book and are unable to take part, please let us know so we can offer your place to someone else.